certbot/certbot/certbot/docs/using.rst

 ``certbot renew``

-This command attempts to renew any previously-obtained certificates are ready for renewal.
+This command attempts to renew any previously-obtained certificates which are ready for renewal.
 As of Certbot 4.0.0, a certificate is considered ready for renewal when less than 1/3rd of its lifetime remains.
 For certificates with a lifetime of 10 days or less, that threshold is 1/2 of the lifetime.
 Prior to Certbot 4.0.0